 According to Investopedia, P2P insurance is a "risk-sharing network where a group of associated or like-minded individuals pool their premiums together to insure against a risk."
 Unlike a traditional insurance model, in which a large group of individuals with varying risk levels are covered under the same plan, P2P insurance lets you select your insurance pool – be it friends, family members, or simply people with whom you share interests and activities.

-"By selecting one's pool members, the insured is assuming responsibility for the group's risk profile.
-This selection technique would motivate an individual to initiate a pool that has a low risk outcome, and hence, low cost for the members," writes Investopedia.
+"By selecting one's pool members, the insured is assuming responsibility for the group's risk profile," wrote Jake Frankenfield for Investopedia.
+"This selection technique would motivate an individual to initiate a pool that has a low-risk outcome, and hence, low cost for the members."

-What are the benefits?
+What are the benefits of P2P insurance?

-Kyle Hoffman, vice president of customer success at Insureon, noted that, while the core concept being used by P2P insurers is not new, new entrants like Lemonade and Guevara are offering new distribution channels: online direct to consumer.
+Kyle Hoffman, vice president of customer success at Insureon, noted that, while the core concept of P2P insurers is not new, new entrants like Lemonade and Guevara are offering new distribution channels: online direct to consumer.
 This improves interactions between insurers and the insured "by leveraging new technology like automation, AI and modern CX [customer experience] concepts, and enhancing the benefits returned to insurers in years where there are a few claims," he added.

-"Microbusinesses – companies with less than 10 employees – are the perfect target for P2P insurers because it's a large and growing segment of the market that has traditionally been underserved by brokers and carriers," Hoffman told Business News Daily.
+"Microbusinesses – companies with less than 10 employees – are the perfect target for P2P insurers, because it's a large and growing segment of the market that has traditionally been underserved by brokers and carriers," Hoffman told Business News Daily.
 "As P2P insurers become more established and sophisticated, they'll likely move up channel to serve larger businesses who yield better unit economics."

-"In contrast to a stock carrier, which effectively serves its shareholders, P2P insurers as mutual insurance companies seek to deliver value to their policyholders," he said.
+According to Hoffman, the major benefit of P2P insurance is the value it places on growth.
+"In contrast to a stock carrier, which effectively serves its shareholders, P2P insurers as mutual insurance companies seek to deliver value to their policyholders."